Protect your iPad Air 4 and add some personal flair with a great case

 The best iPad 4 Air cases for the best iPad right now

 Cases can be more than just protection.
-From adding personal flair and style to giving you cool features like a keyboard, the best iPad Air 4 cases are going to make your iPad Air 4 an absolutely dream of carrying around and working on.
+From adding personal flair to giving you cool features like a keyboard, the best iPad cases are going to make your iPad Air 4 an absolute dream of carrying around and working on.

 If you have the money, we highly recommend the Apple Smart Folio.
-It's simple, beautifully designed, and it gives your iPad Air 4 that gentle hug of protection and adding does of functionality you're looking for.
+It's simple, beautifully designed, and gives your iPad Air 4 that gentle hug of protection and added functionality you're looking for.
 There's a reason Apple has been making the Smart Folio for all its iPad models for years — people love it.

 Of course, you don't have to spend that much money, because the ESR Folio Case is almost as beautiful.
 Its two-toned book look makes it stand out in a sea of iPad Air cases all made of hard materials, and it even has a little spot for the Apple Pencil to call home.